-The Hardacres review: Forget Downton Abbey, the Hardacres are a family we can root for
+The Hardacres review: Forget Downton Abbey, THIS is a family we can root for

-Channel 5 describes The Hardacres, its new period drama, as a "bold, gutsy ensemble family drama full of heart" - read our review to find out if it's any good...
+Channel 5 describes period drama The Hardacres as a “bold, gutsy ensemble family drama full of heart” and we couldn’t agree more in our review ahead of series 2.

-The new six-part series is a rags-to-riches tale, following the Hardacre family as they go from their impoverished life working on a fish dock to becoming extremely wealthy - almost overnight.
+The Yorkshire-set series is a rags-to-riches tale, following the Hardacre family as they go from their impoverished life working on a fish dock to becoming extremely wealthy – almost overnight.

-So is The Hardacres any good?
-Find out in our review...
+So is The Hardacres worth watching?
+Find out in our review…

 Is The Hardacres any good?

-The Hardacres on Channel 5 introduces us to a working class family who face destitution when the main breadwinner of the family suffers an accident at work.
-The fear of losing our jobs and struggling to pay the rent is something many of us can relate to.
+The first series of The Hardacres on Channel 5 introduced us to a working class family working in the docks of Yorkshire.
+They faced destitution when the main breadwinner of the family – dad Sam – suffered an accident at work.
+The fear of losing their jobs and struggling to pay the rent is something many of us can relate to.

-Staring poverty in the eyes, they refuse to bow down.
-Instead, matriarch Mary tries something new.
-And it pays off.
+Staring poverty in the eyes, they refused to bow down.
+Instead, matriarch Mary tried something new.
+And it paid off.
+Big time!

-Hardacre is good old-fashioned storytelling at its best
+‘The Hardacres is good old-fashioned storytelling at its best’

 Independent publisher Ian Skillicorn, of Wyndham Books, rediscovered the forgotten novels.
 They had gone out of print, having been originally published in the 70s.